 And why now……the professional context

-We are undertaking the ScoPEd project now because it is simply time to do this work.
+We are undertaking the SCoPEd project now because it is simply time to do this work.
 There was complete agreement between BACP, BPC and UKCP that a proactive leadership role was needed in the development of generic standards for the counselling and psychotherapy professions.

-The Department of Health recently held a consulation seeking views on proposals to reform the regulation of healthcare professionals in the UK.
+The Department of Health recently held a consultation seeking views on proposals to reform the regulation of healthcare professionals in the UK.
 While no one knows where this will lead, we will be in a better place to navigate any future changes if we do this work now.